docker/machine/docs/index.md

 Mandatory:

- - `--openstack-flavor-id`: The flavor ID to use when creating the machine
+ - `--openstack-flavor-id` or `openstack-flavor-name`: Identify the flavor that will be used for the machine.
- - `--openstack-image-id`: The image ID to use when creating the machine.
+ - `--openstack-image-id`or `openstack-image-name`: Identify the image that will be used for the machine.

 Options: